hyperledger-labs/orion-server/docs/getting-started/transactions/curl/usertx.md

       }
     }
 ```
 This version might be different for you.
-Hence, provide the appropirate version number in the transaction payload and compute the digital signature.
+Hence, provide the appropriate version number in the transaction payload and compute the digital signature.

-The `user_reads` section says that commit this transaction only if users specified in the `user_reads` list are at a specified version as per the current
+The `user_reads` section states you should commit this transaction only if the users specified in the `user_reads` list are at a specified version as per the current committed state.
-committed state.
 Otherwise, invalidate the transaction and do not apply the changes requested by the transaction.

 > Note that it is not necessary to pass the version in `user_reads`.
 If the `user_reads` is left out, the write would be considered as a blind write.

 > Within a single transaction, we can update more than a single user.
-For simplicity, the example updates a single user only.
+For the sake of simplicity, the example updates a single user only.

 ```shell
  curl \